ammrat13/log4shell-test/README.md

 called on it, leading to Remote Code Execution (RCE).

 There are many ways to actually acheive RCE with this vector.
-One way is to store a serialized object in an LDAP server.
-Another way is to create a `Reference` to an object. `Reference` objects hold information about another object, including the factory class to use to create them.
+One way is to create a `Reference` to an object. `Reference` objects hold information about another object, including the factory class to use to create them.
 The factory class is where the RCE happens first.
-That's the method this code uses.
+Another way is to store a serialized object in an LDAP server.
+This object is deserialized on the victim, then a method is called on it to trigger RCE.

 ### Overview Resources
 * [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w):